PragathiKS/demo/tetrapak-customerhub/ui.dev/src/README.md

 ## Cache groups

 By default webpack generates separate chunk for each module imported using ``data-module`` attribute.
 The advantage of having separate chunks is that your webpage downloads limited number of script files required for the application.<br>
-Imagine loading a huge bundle containing half of the code which is not even being used, compared to loading smaller sized chunks.<br>
+Imagine loading a huge bundle (in comparison to loading smaller sized chunks) containing half of the code which is not even being used.<br>
-The downside of this approach is that it results into too many network requests for your application.<br>
+The downside however is that it results into too many network requests for your application.<br>
 Fortunately, webpack provides with an option to group two or more chunks together using ``cacheGroup`` configuration.
 You can find this configuration in ``config.json`` file.

 ### Creating cache groups